oapicf/endoflife.date-api-clients/clients/r/generated/docs/CycleDiscontinued.md

 # openapi::CycleDiscontinued

-Whether this cycle is now discontinued.
+Whether this device version is no longer in production.

 ## Properties
 Name | Type | Description | Notes